Tax loss harvesting can reduce your taxes.

 On the other hand, 13 years is brief compared to a lifetime of tax deferral—an investor in his thirties can reasonably expect his tax savings to compound for 30 years before liquidating.
 To strike a balance, we believe that a tax alpha of 0.77% (50% liquidation after 13 years) is a reasonable estimate of what TLH+ can deliver to a typical Betterment customer.

 These assumptions apply to many, but not all Betterment customers.
 Higher earners will see more benefit.
 To further demonstrate how tax loss harvesting adds value, we changed just one assumption: using the maximum California tax rates (federal: 39.6% on income, 23.8% on LTCG; state: 12.3%).
+Please note that these tax rates were the tax rates in effect during the backtest period which was between 2000 and 2013.
 As expected, the tax alpha under all liquidation scenarios jumps significantly.

 Tax alpha for investor earning $500,000+ (2000-13)